benja0x40/LittleThumb/README.md

     [LittleThumb] load | xyz <= AutoSaved/xyz.rds

-### Persistent R objects

-The `MakeObj` function serves to define persistent objects and encapsulates the block of code necessary to generate such object from scratch.

-Each time a portion of R code including a `MakeObj` function call is executed, the object defined using this function is automatically generated and saved, or loaded, according to current automation options and depending on the object availability in the current R environment and at its storage location.

 ### Automation options

-The `LittleThumb` function provides access to options controlling storage locations and object updates, either globally or individually for each object defined with `MakeObj`.
+The `LittleThumb` function provides access to automation options controlling storage locations and object updates, either globally or individually for each object defined with `MakeObj`.
 The main options are `rootpath` which specifies the root location of RDS files managed by LittleThumb, as well as `reload` and `rebuild`.

-The effect of the `reload` and `rebuild` options in the context of the `MiniScript.R` example is shown hereafter.
+The role of the `reload` and `rebuild` options is shown hereafter using the `MiniScript.R` example.

 #### Reloading objects